 *Address: Grote Markt, Haarlem

 The main square in Haarlem is, like in other Dutch cities, called the Grote Markt.
 It’s one of the most beautiful town squares in the Netherlands, in my opinion.
-It’s surrounded with some amazing historical buildings and you could probably find all the examples of Dutch gables at houses there.
+Some fantastic historic buildings surround it, and you could probably find all the examples of Dutch gables at houses there.

 #3 – St. Bavo Church (Grote Kerk)